 In the ever-evolving landscape of business, change is the only constant.
 This holds true for businesses of all sizes and sectors, irrespective of their geographical location.
 Amidst this dynamic environment, one factor stands out as crucial for success: adaptive leadership.
-It’s a key skill that enables businesses to navigate through the waves of technological advancements, shifts in consumer behaviour, and the unique challenges and opportunities presented by their respective economic and cultural landscapes.
+It’s a key skill that enables businesses to navigate through the waves of technological advancements, shifts in consumer behaviour, and unique challenges.

 What is Adaptive Leadership?